-Russia cracks down on opposition ahead of Sunday’s protests
+Russia cracks down on Sunday protests, locking down city centers across the country

-To head off the Sunday afternoon protest planned for Moscow, the city closed seven central Metro stations four hours in advance, told nearby stores and restaurants to close and blocked off several roads around the Kremlin.
+To head off the Sunday afternoon protest planned for Moscow, the city shuttered seven Metro stations four hours in advance, told nearby stores and restaurants to close and blocked off several roads around the Kremlin, sealing off much the capital’s center in an unprecedented move.

+Police wearing black helmets and carrying batons were posted even along side streets, setting up checkpoints and restricting people from passing.
+Large vehicles belonging to Russia’s National Guard parked in front of the famed Bolshoi Theater and police trucks lined up outside of Moscow’s luxury department store, TSUM.

+To combat the authorities’ blockade in Moscow, less than an hour before the protests were scheduled to begin, Navalny’s team announced a new meeting point, about a mile from the original selected location of Lubyanka Square.

-The selected location for the rally was symbolic: a square in front of the headquarters of the Federal Security Service, or FSB, the state agency that Navalny has said was ordered by President Vladimir Putin to poison him in August.
+Picking Lubyanka had been symbolic: a square in front of the headquarters of the Federal Security Service, or FSB, the state agency that Navalny has said was ordered by President Vladimir Putin to poison him in August.
 Putin, in denying he tried to have Navalny killed, said in a December news conference: “Who needs him anyway?
-If we had really wanted to, we'd have finished the job.”
+If we had really wanted to, we’d have finished the job.”

-In Russia’s industrial heartland near the Ural Mountains, Yekaterinburg, there was conveniently a long list of maintenance projects scheduled Sunday in the area local organizers identified for the demonstration.
+In Russia’s industrial heartland near the Ural Mountains, Yekaterinburg, there was a conveniently a long list of maintenance projects scheduled Sunday in the area local organizers identified for the demonstration.
+A last minute change of venue by organizers brought in some 7,000 people, according to reports.

 Other measures were more creative: In Ufa, approximately 850 miles east of Moscow, the government organized two free concerts to coincide with planned protests — one was named a “Youth Fest.”

 In the Far East city of Khabarovsk, police formed a perimeter around a downtown square and then swiftly dispersed the several dozen who managed to get through anyway.
-In nearby Vladivostok, one group of protesters danced in a large circle over the frozen Amur Bay, where authorities in heavy riot gear were not inclined to follow them.
+In nearby Vladivostok, protesters danced in a large circle over the frozen Amur Bay, where authorities in heavy riot gear were initially not inclined to follow them.

+In Novosibirsk, Russia’s third largest city, the reported turnout of 5,000 exceeded last week’s.
+As protesters marched toward the main government building, they repeated, “Putin is a thief.”

+Even before the protests began in Russia’s two largest cities, the country’s protest monitoring group, OVD-Info, reported that 261 people had been arrested.

-But after more than 4,000 people were detained in connection with the Jan.
-23 rallies, according to monitoring group OVD-Info, Sunday’s demonstrations so far appeared to have a lower turnout as they kicked off in the country’s eastern regions.
+After more than 4,000 people were detained in connection with the Jan.
+23 rallies, Sunday’s demonstrations so far appeared to have a lower turnout as they kicked off in the country’s eastern regions.

 In an apparent effort to silence the protest’s organizers over the last week, a Moscow court denied Navalny’s appeal for release from a pretrial detention center and five of his allies were detained and then placed under house arrest until March 23 for allegedly violating coronavirus regulations at last weekend’s demonstrations.
 Lyubov Sobol, one of the Navalny’s associates who had been charged, was seen reading a book as the court handed down its ruling.